TJANGEL/clicky_game/README.md

 Simpsons Themed Image memory game

-Players must click each of the 12 character only once in order to win
+Players must click each of the 12 characters only once in order to win

 If they click a character's image multiple times in a round they lose